College of Arts & Media

 - Reason for incomplete must be a verifiable circumstance beyond the student’s control that made completion of the course impossible.
 The student must provide documentation.

-- The majority of course requirements (75 percent) must have been completed with a passing grade to be eligible for an incomplete (B (3.0) for courses toward recording arts; B- (2.7) for courses toward media forensics).
+- The majority of course requirements (75%) must have been completed with a passing grade to be eligible for an incomplete (B (3.0) for courses toward recording arts; B- (2.7) for courses toward media forensics).

 - Whether the student has successfully completed 75% of the course with a passing grade is determined by the instructor and based on the requirements listed in the syllabus.